kyma-incubator/compass/docs/integration-system/auto-app-management.md

 }
 ```

-## Use placeholders for providing Input Parameters
+## Providing input parameters

-Placeholders can be used also for providing input parameters required for configuring external Applications by Integration System.
-Let assume, that for enabling some Application, user has to provide credentials that will be used by Integration System
-to configure external solution.
-Such credentials can be stored in the labels.
+Application template can also contain a label that defines the JSON schema for the input parameter.
+Input parameters are sometimes required to configure Application instance by the Integration System.
+Let assume, that for enabling some Application, the user has to provide credentials that will be used by Integration System to configure the external solution.
+Such input parameters can be described by appropriate JSON schema and stored under the  `simpleIntegrationSystem/inputParam` label.
+The Compass does not store credentials itself.
+It provides only the JSON schema through the API and the consumer is responsible for setting the appropriate values accordingly.
-Because labels can store credentials, Compass has to ensure that given label can be read only by specific Integration System.

 ### Example

-1. Update ApplicationTemplate with labels representing input parameters used by Integration System
+1. Update the ApplicationTemplate with the label representing input parameters schema used by the Integration System.

 ```graphql
 mutation {
     updateApplicationTemplate(id:"some-id", in:{